 Related article: CBN vs CBD

-The differences of CBD vs THC and their effects on the body are expressed in how the body absorbs each compound.
+Neurotransmitters are chemicals responsible for relaying messages between cells and have roles in functions like pain relief, immune response, stress, and sleep.
+The differences of CBD vs THC and their effects on the body are expressed in how the body utilizes each compound.

 CBD does not strictly bind with the cannabinoid receptors CB1 or CB2.
-It is unclear at this time how CBD is taken into the ECS; it is thought to modulate the receptors instead.
+It is unclear at this time exactly how CBD functions within the ECS; it is thought to modulate the receptors instead.

 CBD has a low affinity for binding to the CB receptors.
 Researchers are still relatively unclear exactly how CBD interacts with the CB receptors, but they do know it doesn’t directly bind like THC does.